Skip to main content

 Citations:

-The ARD committee must identify the critical areas addressed in the current IEP goals and objectives, if any, in which the child has exhibited, or reasonably may be expected to exhibit, severe or substantial regression that cannot be recouped within a reasonable period of time: Citations:
+To establish the need for ESY services, the ARD committee must document, that in one or more critical areas addressed in the current IEP where the child has previously demonstrated acquired progress, the child has exhibited, or reasonably may be expected to exhibit, severe or substantial regression that cannot be recouped within a reasonable period of time: Citations:

 Citations: